 Pitts v.
 Pine Meadow Ranch, Inc., 589 P.2d 767 (1978).
 The Pitts alleged that Pine Meadows Ranch or its agents intentionally and willfully trespassed on their unimproved real property, used it as a junkyard and a garbage dump, drilled a well in the middle of it, and destroyed a number of beautiful trees.
 The Pitts claimed damages in the amount of the full market value of the real property, being $16,000, of which $5,000 was the value of the trees, for which they claimed treble damages under Utah Statute § 78-38-3, together with punitive damages of $10,000.

 The Ranch didn’t answer the complaint, and the trial court granted default judgment.
-After that, the court took Howard Pitts’ testimony under oath, and granted judgment in the amount prayed for, $36,000.
+After that, the court took Howard Pitts’ testimony under oath and granted judgment in the amount prayed for, $36,000.
 The Ranch moved to vacate the judgment, which was denied.

 After the Pitts started trying to collect on their judgment, the Ranch appealed.

 Held: The default judgment could not be attacked, but the damage award had to be set aside.
-There was no evidence of market value of the plaintiffs’ property after trespass on which to base a finding of malice or wanton destruction of property.
+There was no evidence of the market value of the plaintiffs’ property after trespass on which to base a finding of malice or wanton destruction of property.

 The Court observed that the measure of damages for trespass on real property and destruction of the property is generally the difference between the value of the property before and after the trespass.
-Where there was no evidence of market value of plaintiffs’ property after trespass except a statement that the property was “totally ruined,” nor where any evidence had been provided upon which to base finding of malice or wanton destruction of property, the defendants were entitled to new hearing on damages issue.
+Where there was no evidence of the market value of plaintiffs’ property after the trespass except a statement that the property was “totally ruined,” nor where any evidence had been provided upon which to base a finding of malice or wanton destruction of property, the defendants were entitled to a new hearing on the damages issue.

 The Supreme Court said that Mr. Pitts’ bare statement that the destroyed trees constituted $5,000 of the value of the property was the only evidence to support the treble damage award.
 Under these circumstances, the Court said, it did not find sufficient credible evidence to support the judgment of $36,000.